 Fly there!

 To travel to Lyon from abroad, you should consider travelling by plane.
-Almost every European city is connected to Lyon Saint-Exupéry Airport by direct flights, operated by various companies (Air France, British Airways, Lufthansa, Emirates, etc).
-From Australia and America, you can reach the city thanks to connecting flights from Paris-Charles-De-Gaulle, London-Heathrow or Frankfurt.
+Almost every European city is connected to Lyon Saint-Exupéry Airport by direct flights operated by various companies (Air France, British Airways, Lufthansa, Emirates, etc).
+You can reach the city from Australia and America thanks to connecting flights from Paris-Charles-De-Gaulle, London-Heathrow or Frankfurt.

 Find out more!